foundata/guidelines/ansible-style-guide.md

 **You SHOULD:**

 * Use descriptive enough `name` values to tell what a task does instead of comments whenever possible.
+* Keep comments concise: explain only non-obvious intent, constraints, or workarounds; do not narrate or repeat what the task, module arguments, or surrounding code already show.
+When both a problem and its workaround require explanation, use at most one short paragraph for each.
 * Keep multi-line comments below 80 characters per line (excluding indentation).

 **Reasoning:**

-* Good, descriptive `name` values also produce valuable output for the user, as comments are not displayed."
+* Good, descriptive `name` values also produce valuable output for the user, as comments are not displayed.
 * Variables documented in the `/defaults` or `/vars` directories do not require explanation within the playbooks themselves.
+* Concise comments preserve context that the code cannot express.
+Narrating visible behavior adds noise and is more likely to become outdated when the implementation changes.